NEUIR/ConsRec/README.md

 # ConsRec: Denoising Sequential Recommendation through User-Consistent Preference Modeling

-Source code for our paper: [Denoising Sequential Recommendation through User-Consistent Preference Modeling]().
+This repository contains the source code for the paper: [Denoising Sequential Recommendation through User-Consistent Preference Modeling]().

 ## Overview

-ConsRec constructs a user-interacted item graph, learns item similarities from their text representations, and then extracts the maximum connected subgraph from the user-interacted item graph for denoising items.
-Notably, ConsRec shows the generalization ability by broadening its advantages to both item ID-based and text-based recommendation models.
+ConsRec addresses the challenge of noisy data in sequential recommendation by constructing a user-interacted item graph.
+It leverages item similarities derived from their text representations to extract the maximum connected subgraph, effectively denoising the items a user has interacted with.
+ConsRec demonstrates strong generalization capabilities by enhancing both item ID-based and text-based recommendation models.

 ![](figs/model.png)

+## Key Features

+- **User-Consistent Preference Modeling:** Captures consistent user preferences by leveraging item similarities.

+- **Denoising via Graph Extraction:**  Identifies and removes noisy items through maximum connected subgraph extraction.

+- **Generalizability:** Improves the performance of various recommendation models.

-## Requirement
+## Requirements

 1.Install the following packages using Pip or Conda under this environment.